View All 1839 Capped Bust Half Dollar

 Description

 The 1839 Capped Bust, Small Letters Half Dollar is a half dollar produced at the Philadelphia Mint as part of the Capped Bust Half Dollars 1807-1839 series.
-Total mintage reached 1.4 million.
-The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
-Designed by Christian Gobrecht.
+With a mintage of 1.4 million, this is a less common issue — ranked 2nd of 3 mint variants by mintage, with 47% of production.
+The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
+The final year of the Capped Bust Half Dollar before the Seated Liberty design replaced it.
+Only the small-type reeded-edge version was struck.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $19K to $216K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 13.36 grams, 30 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6180.
-John Reich's Capped Bust Half Dollar is one of the most variety-rich series in U.S. A cornerstone of U.S. type collecting.
-Overton die varieties provide deep specialization.
-The 1807 is the first year and the 1838-O (only 20 known) is an extreme rarity.

 External References